A bill designed to combat human trafficking is headed back to the House after an amended version was approved by the Senate Friday morning.

 In a floor discussion Thursday, Book highlighted the four goals of the bill:

-— First, the measure establishes a direct support organization for trafficking survivors under the Department of Children and Families (DCF).
+— First, the measure establishes a direct support organization for trafficking survivors to be set up by the Department of Legal Affairs.

 — Second, the bill beefs up training for three groups.
 Members of law enforcement will be trained to better identify and aid victims of human trafficking.